NixOS/nix/maintainers/README.md

   When the overall direction is agreed upon, even when further changes are required, the pull request is assigned to one team member.

-- Assigned for merging
+- Assigned

   One team member is assigned to each of these pull requests.
   They will communicate with the authors, and make the final approval once all remaining issues are addressed.

-  If more substantive issues arise, the assignee can move the pull request back to _To discuss_ to involve the team again.
+  If more substantive issues arise, the assignee can move the pull request back to _To discuss_ or _In review_ to involve the team again.

 The process is illustrated in the following diagram: